Sample Condolence Letter. A good condolence is short, but long enough to be empathetic and meaningful.

 The last thing anybody wants to read is a long letter when a loved one has died.

 Other helpful tips include describing your relationship with the deceased, mentioning the unique strengths and achievements of the deceased and being sure to extend your condolences to members of the family.

-while you want to be supportive you don't want to intrude during what are often private, intimate
+Finally, while you want to be supportive you don't want to intrude during what are often private, intimate moments.

-loved one, my grandmother, and know first hand how elusive comforting words can
+a loved one, my grandmother, and know first hand how elusive comforting words

 In closing, please feel free to call me anytime for anything.